erincayaz/obsidian-colored-text/README.md

 - There are slots for storing colors which can be in status bar.
 By default, the number of slots is set to 5, but it can be adjusted to any value between 1 and 20 in the settings.
 - You can switch between slots, either by using hotkeys or by clicking to color slots
 - You can change the current slot's color by opening color input menu, by using hotkey
 - In the input menu, there are two ways to select colors.
-You can either select from favorite colors, which is set to most used colors and can be customized in the settings, or you can select a customized color by using color palette
+You can either select from favorite colors, which is set to most used colors by default and can be customized in the settings, or you can select a customized color by using color palette
 - You can change the color of the selected text into current slot's color by using hotkey or mouse

 ## Usage